86Box/docs/dev/buildguide.rst

 3. If everything succeeds, you should find the resulting executable in the build directory.
 Depending on the build system, it might be located in some of its subdirectories.

-4. `Optional:` The executable can be copied to a consistent location by running the following command:
+.. tip:: The executable can be copied to a consistent location by running the following command:

    .. code-block:: bash